 #1: Man Bun with Fade Line Up

-A very confident style—basically a top man bun and shaved sides all the way around the head.
+A very confident style — basically a top man bun and shaved sides all the way around the head.
 A clean, well-groomed round beard and a blunt line up are perfect complements to the overall appearance.

 #2: Classic Full Bun for Long Hair

-The most iconic and ageless knot—the hardcore man bun connoisseurs will happily admit that a single tied-up full bun is the most sought-after man bun trend out of the lot.
+The most iconic and ageless knot — the hardcore man bun connoisseurs will happily admit that a single tied-up full bun is the most sought-after man bun trend out of the lot.
 If you have really long hair, this style clearly does not need much effort.

-#3: Long Braids Bun with Fade
+#3: Tied Back Long Braids with Fade

-The adventurer in you will fall in love with these well-cared long braids in a half pony bun that showcases the artistic edge.
+The adventurer in you will fall in love with these well-cared long braids tied back in a half pony bun that showcases the artistic edge.
 And the neat undershave with clean lines only accentuates the aesthetics of the wanderer knot.

 #4: Artsy Fishtail Bun with Tattoo

-Pairing natural hair man bun with a fishtail braid promises a marvellous hairdo.
+Pairing natural hair man bun with a fishtail braid promises a marvelous hairdo.
 The high fade gives the appearance of high maintenance and rightfully so, but appears exceptionally creative with a cute tattoo and bushy beard.

-#5: Thick Bun with Line Up
+#5: Thick Man Bun with Line Up

-The man bun and beard is quite a pair—the undercut in this style adds a decent amount of thickness to already dense hair and provides dimension with layers while the fade accents the clean straight lines and curves.
+The man bun and beard is quite a pair — the undercut in this style adds a decent amount of thickness to already dense hair and provides dimension with layers while the fade accents the clean straight lines and curves.
 This style is great for someone who wants to maintain their curly hair texture, and yet exude edgy sexuality.

-#6: Loose Bun For Dreads
+#6: Loose Bun for Dreads